NikolayPutyata/NikolayPutyata/README.md

 **JavaScript**, **React**, **Express**, and **MongoDB**.

 🌱 Once upon a time, I dreamed of living in Zanzibar and eating mangoes every day.
-But for now, I'm happily writing code and building awesome projects!
+But for now, I'm writing code and building projects.😊

-Feel free to check out my repositories, and let's connect! 😊